Case Studies

 Let’s not kid ourselves: sometimes we don’t have the time, energy or resources to come up with killer content day-in and day-out.
 (Especially if you’re a small team, and the same person who manages your social media channels also doubles up as a photographer, marketer, and blog article writer!)

-However, when your content person plays the role of ‘curator’ versus ‘creator’, their job become much easier.
+However, when your content person plays the role of ‘curator’ versus ‘creator’, their job becomes much easier.

 If you’re able to encourage and curate customer content on a regular basis, you instantly lift the burden of constant content creation.
 Each time a follower tags you and leaves some sort of positive feedback or asks a question, you are presented with an opportunity to use customer content to your advantage.